Josef Ackerman

 Much of my current research at Guelph involves: (1) the physical ecology of unionid bivalves and their early life history, suspension feeding and conservation: (2) the physical ecology of macrophytes (algae and aquatic plants), mechanisms of abiotic pollination; and (3) physical -biological interactions in lakes and rivers.

-I am an Associate Editor of Limnology and Oceanograph, Associate Editor of Aquatic Sciences, and Wiley's Encyclopedia of Water: Science, Technology, and Society, and I was the Editor in Chief of Limnology & Oceanography: Fluids and Environments.
+I am an Associate Editor of Limnology and Oceanograph, Associate Editor of Aquatic Sciences, and former Associate Editor of Wiley's Encyclopedia of Water: Science, Technology, and Society, and former Editor in Chief of Limnology & Oceanography: Fluids and Environments.

 I am a member of a number of scientific societies including: AGU, ASLO, BES, BSA, CERF, IAGLR, SFS, SCL, TOS and Sigma Xi.